Ahmad Al-Bazz

-Ahmad Al-Bazz (born 16 January 1993) is a Palestinian documentary filmmaker and journalist based in the West Bank city of Nablus.
-He has won many awards such as the Al-Jazeera Documentary Channel Award for Best Arab Short Doc in 2015, and was also shortlisted in 2020 for the Thomson Foundation Young Journalist Award.
+Ahmad Al-Bazz (born 16 January 1993) is a Palestinian documentary filmmaker and journalist.
+He has awards such as the Al-Jazeera Documentary Channel Award for Best Arab Short Doc in 2015, and was also shortlisted in 2020 for the Thomson Foundation Young Journalist Award.
 He is a member of the Activestills photography collective since 2012.
 Ahmad has written two documentaries: To My Mother in 2014 and Homenessness in 2018.

 Early life and education

-Ahmad was born in on 16 January 1993.
-In 2014, Ahmad graduated from An-Najah National University of Nablus, where he achieved a BA degree in Media & Mass communication.
-He also graduated from the University of East Anglia in England, where he completed an MA in television studies.
+Ahmad was born on 16 January 1993 in Nablus.
+In 2014, Ahmad graduated from An-Najah National University in Nablus, where he achieved a Bachelor of Arts in Media & Mass communication.
+He also graduated from the University of East Anglia in England, where he completed an Master of Arts in television studies.